shubhamraut0209/shubhamraut0209/README.md

 # 👋 Hi, I'm Shubham Raut

-🎯 Aspiring Data Analyst with a strong foundation in Statistics, Mathematics, and hands-on data projects using Python, R, SQL, Power BI, and Excel.
+🎯 **Data Analyst & Mentor @ InLighnX Global Pvt.
+Ltd.**
-Currently interning at Inlighn Tech, contributing to real-world business problems using data!
+With a Master's in Statistics and hands-on experience across 10+ real-world analytics projects, I specialize in turning data into insights—and now, guiding upcoming analysts to do the same.

 ---